arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-2.md

 - Functional Programming
 include_in_index: false
 ---
 So, we learnt that monadic functions are a way to model side effects without loosing the benefits of being pure.
-In a sense, they are a way to generalize the notions of Function Application and Function Composition to kinds of computation which are different from pure functions.

 Let's start from the hardest problem: making an impure function &mdash; with IO side effects&mdash; pure.
 This is a function than, other than calculating the length of a string, also writes to a file: